 Hands are the Poets of Action

-Meaning: Just as poets express emotions through words, hands express through movement, touch, and action.
+Meaning: Just as poets express emotions through words, hands express emotions through movement, touch, and action.

 Examples in Context: